fp-computer-programming/cycle-4-lab-4-6-4-7-4-8-naz203/README.md

 Read through the lab assignments in each powerpoint.
 Follow all instructions.

 <h3 align="center">Commit all files & changes before the deadline!</h3>
+#authro: nazeer thompson
+dna0= input("what is the first in the sequence?") dna1= input ("what is the second in the sequence?") dna2= input("what is the thrid in the sequence?") dna3= input ("what is the fourth in the sequence?") dna4= input ("what is the fifth in the sequence?") dna5= input ("what is the last in the sequence?")

+if dna
+dna
+dna
+dna
+dna
+dna
+dna

+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna

+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna

+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna

+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna

+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna
+dna